dsmolyarenko/no-generator/README.md

 sources:
 ```

 The generators or random data source can be described inline or via references.
-Additional root section `generators` and `sources` are provided.
+Additional root sections `generators` and `sources` are provided.

 #### Generator Structure:
 Pproperty | Description | Mandatory